barsoom/devbook/styleguide/css/README.md

 If a CSS class is *only* used to find elements in automated tests, prefix it.
 E.g. `test-destroy-link`.

-This makes its purpose clear to the reader.
+This makes its purpose clear to the reader, and lets us confidently change styling or JS without breaking tests, and vice versa.

 We don't use BEM-like naming for these: that's for styling.